-In my Original Case, the company was started by Husband's father.
+In my Original Case discussed in this article, the company was started by Husband's father.
 The father gifted separate 33% interests to each of his three children (including Husband), while retaining 1% of the stock.
 Although the father had limited stock ownership, he previously secured and continued to maintain the relationship with the company's main client, served as the company's chief executive officer, and made or was intimately involved in the most important company decisions.
 Husband served as president of the company, while his siblings both served as vice presidents.

-To minimize the community claim, it was of course Husband's goal to establish that the increase in the value of the business was due primarily to inherent or external factors (factors that contributed to growth other than Husband's community efforts).
+To minimize the community claim, it was of course Husband's goal to establish that the increase in the value of the business was due primarily to the inherent qualities of the separate property business and/or external factors (factors that contributed to growth other than Husband's community efforts).
 Husband submitted evidence that the increase in the company's value first and foremost was a result of Husband's father, his connections, his knowledge of the industry, and his continued relationship with the company's main client.
 Husband also contended that various other persons had a major role in the success of the company, including Husband's siblings and the company's chief financial officer.
 In the same regard, Husband contended that although he was the president of the company, he was essentially second in command, and that his father was still the driving force.